-- studying of somatic mutational processes and natural selection inside growing mycelia of S. commune; - studying of generational mutational process in vitro and in vivo; - studying of the dependence of the homologous recombination rate on the level of chromosome heterozygosity in S. commune.
+- studying of somatic mutational processes and natural selection inside growing mycelia of S. commune, expecting to observe high somatic mutation accumulation rate that will be even higher in small mycelia; - studying of generational mutational process in vitro and in vivo, expecting to observe mutation rates that are in agreement with somatic mutation rates; - studying of the dependence of the homologous recombination rate on the level of chromosome heterozygosity in S. commune, expecting to observe higher rate of recombination in more homozygous genetic regions.